Course Title: Self, Identity and Agency

 Overview of Learning Resources

-Reading materials will be available through the RMIT bookshop and RMIT Library.
+Reading materials will be available through CANVAS and the RMIT Library.

 Overview of Assessment

 You will demonstrate your learning in this course by completing assessment tasks with a total word length or equivalent of 4,000 words.

 You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
 Assessment tasks may include, but are not limited to, tutorial presentations, analysis of interview, written analysis of a biography.
 Assessment will cover both theoretical and practical aspects of your learning.
 You will be able to develop your work in relation to your own specific areas of interest in your professional practice.
 Feedback will be given on all assessment tasks.

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact your program coordinator or the Equitable Learning Services Unit if you would like to find out more.

 A student charter http://www.rmit.edu.au/about/studentcharter summarises your responsibilities as an RMIT student as well as those of your teachers.

 Your course assessment conforms to RMIT assessment principles, regulations, policies, procedures and instructions which are available for review online: http://www1.rmit.edu.au/browse;ID=c15i3ciaq8ca